 Schilthorn/Piz Gloria - in the footsteps of 007

 This region is a mecca for visitors who never have enough of spectacular scenery.
-By funicular and aerial cable way, you can take countless trips to the wonderful world of the Swiss Alps.
-You can follow in the footsteps of secret agent James Bond up to the Schilthorn with its famous Piz Gloria revolving restaurant and enjoy the view of more than 200 peaks at an altitude of 9,746 feet/ 2970 m.
+You can step into the footsteps of secret agent James Bond and visit the Schilthorn, with its famous Piz Gloria revolving restaurant.
+From the Schilthorn you can enjoy the view of more than 200 mountain peaks.

 The little vintage trains for the Schynige Platte leave from Wilderswil, snaking their way across the Alp Breitlauenen to the summit.
 This popular destination for hiking and day trips offers a breathtaking panorama, especially of the imposing Eiger, Moench and Jungfrau group.
-Equally unmissable is the Alpine Garden, with over 500 different species of plant.
+Do not miss the Alpine Garden, with over 500 different species of plant.

 The rack-and-pinion railway, opened in 1893, leads on from Wengen up to the Wengernalp and the saddle of the Kleine Scheidegg, the junction for the Jungfraubahn up to the Jungfraujoch and the highest rail station in Europe.
 Apart from superb mountain views, the line (which is the longest rack railway in Switzerland) provides a convenient rail link to the popular village of Grindelwald.

 The museum provides a fascinating insight into the life of the inhabitants of the Lauterbrunnen Valley and the high-alpine villages of Gimmelwald, Muerren and Wengen, bringing old customs and handcrafts to colorful life.